 What is the difference between Subject Tests and Advanced Placement Exams

-In a nutshell – the Subject Tests are high school level tests, while the AP exams asses college level knowledge.
+In a nutshell – the Subject Tests are high school level tests, while the AP exams assess college level knowledge.
 Visit our AP page to know more.

 How many Subject tests do I need to take?

 Most colleges will require no more than two Subject tests.
-You can take maximum three tests.
+You can take maximum three tests at a time.